 Lawsuit demands menthol cigarette ban following White House delays

-It is the flavour still allowed under a 2009 law that gave the FDA authority to regulate tobacco
+It's the only flavour still allowed under a 2009 law that gave the FDA authority to regulate tobacco

 OAKLAND (Reuters) – The US government was sued on Tuesday by anti-smoking groups that want a ban on menthol cigarettes and blame the Biden administration for delaying it.